ATLAS Throttle Lock

 Buell Motorcycles - ATLAS Throttle Lock

-- There's a heated grip wire that comes out the bottom half of your rubber grip flange.
+• If there’s a heated grip wire that comes out the top half of the rubber grip flange.

-- There's a heated grip wire that comes out the top half of your rubber grip flange.
+• If there’s a heated grip wire that comes out the bottom half of the rubber grip flange.

 Your kit comes with everything you need to mount the ATLAS on many different motorcycles.